List of The Phantom Tollbooth characters: Terrible Trivium

-In the Chuck Jones adaption, the Demon of Insincerity is voiced by Mel Blanc.
+In the Chuck Jones adaptation, the Demon of Insincerity is voiced by Mel Blanc.

 Gelatinous Giant

 The Gelatinous Giant is a gigantic demon who blends in with his surroundings and is afraid of everything, mostly ideas.
 It gets its name because it looks like a giant pile of jelly.

-In the Chuck Jones adaption, the Gelatinous Giant is voiced by Daws Butler.
+In the Chuck Jones adaptation, the Gelatinous Giant is voiced by Daws Butler.